AmenahALn/Estimation-methods/README.md

   <img src="https://github.com/AmenahALn/Estimation-methods/blob/main/Bootstrap_k.jpg" alt="Second Image" style="width: 40%;">
 </div>
 #### 2. Insurince data
-* We employed the Gaussian2 model to estimate the value and timing of the expected peak for two different scenarios.
-* The following Figure depicts the daily cases with three expected maximum peak values and their corresponding timing.
+* We utilized insurance data to evaluate the performance and effectiveness of our estimator.
+The figure below demonstrates the suitability of our estimator in capturing the characteristics of the insurance data, thereby showcasing its reliability and accuracy.
 <img src="https://github.com/AmenahALn/Risk-based-Modeling-and-Prediction/blob/main/three.JPG" alt="Image" width="350" height="250">